Yorko/ods_dump_telegram_channel/README.md

 Some of the caveates are mentiones in the source code of `ods_dump_telegram_channel.dump_to_telegram_bot.py` as TODOs.
 Current drawbacks:

 - formatting to HTML is not complete, there are some issues, and I only formatted bolded text, user mentions, and hyperlinks, the rest is shown as plain text;
-- the `bot.send_message` is still hitting timeout errors (e.g. telegram.error.RetryAfter: Flood control exceeded) so you'd better process posts in chuncks;
 - Messages are limited to 4096 chars (that's not enough for e.g. posts in **#article_essence** where valuable content goes into a thread as well as the main post).
-It'd be nice to implement sending replies from a Slack thread as replies to a Telegram message.
+It'd be nice to implement sending replies from a Slack thread as replies to a Telegram message,
+- the code is quite slow, an asynchrounous version is commited to the [`feature/send_async_messages`](https://github.com/Yorko/ods_dump_telegram_channel/tree/feature/send_async_messages) branch, however, it also hits timeouts (e.g. telegram.error.RetryAfter: Flood control exceeded).